 Ivanhoe is a tiny town located in the state of Virginia.
 With a population of 501 people and just one neighborhood, Ivanhoe is the 333rd largest community in Virginia.

-Because occupations involving physical labor dominate the local economy, Ivanhoe is generally considered to be a blue-collar town.
-39.04% of the Ivanhoe workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ivanhoe is a blue-collar town, with 39.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ivanhoe is a town of service providers, farmers, fishers, or foresters, and production and manufacturing workers.
 There are especially a lot of people living in Ivanhoe who work in personal care services (32.27%), farm management occupations (20.32%), and food service (9.96%).

 In addition, many people in Ivanhoe have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.